 On initial recognition, an item of property, plant and equipment that qualifies for recognition as an asset is recognised at cost.
 Where the asset is acquired through a non-exchange transaction, it is recognised at its fair value determined at the date of acquisition.
-Work-in-progress is valued on the basis of actual costs incurred on projects as at the reporting date.
+Work-in-progress is valued based on actual costs incurred on projects as at the reporting date.